Zhang-Liao/CoCo2025-Grackle-CSI/readme.md

 Grackle-CSI solves the largest number of problems in the term rewrite system (TRS) category of [CoCo2025](https://project-coco.uibk.ac.at/2025/).

-CoCo is the annual international competition on confluence analysis, a core topic in term rewrite systems—with deep ties to computability theory going back to Church & Turing.
+CoCo is the annual international competition on confluence analysis, a core topic in term rewriting—with deep ties to computability theory going back to Alozon Church & Alan Turing.
 TRS is the most classic and important category in CoCo.

 Grackle-CSI uses machine learning techniques to automatically invent strategies for the confluence tool CSI.